Roger Stone Rebukes Those Urging Georgians to Sit Out Runoffs: ‘Imperative’ to Vote for Perdue, Loeffler

 Stone added Thursday, “A Republican U.S. Senate is the only thing that will stand between Joe Biden’s disastrous left-wing agenda in the event that he is able to successfully heist the 2020 election despite having received fewer legal votes than Donald Trump.”

-Stone’s message aligns with President Donald Trump’s calls for voters to turn out for the runoff election regardless of his allegations that the presidential election was a “total scam.”
+Stone’s message aligns with President Donald Trump’s calls for voters to turn out for the runoff election regardless of his allegations that the presidential election was a “total scam”:

 No, the 2020 Election was a total scam, we won by a lot (and will hopefully turn over the fraudulent result), but we must get out and help David and Kelly, two GREAT people.
 Otherwise we are playing right into the hands of some very sick people.
 I will be in Georgia on Saturday! https://t.co/1ziqFq9S6O